uvicwebdev/working-with-web-apis/README.md

 At a high-level, our app is composed of a Python server and a JS/HTML/CSS client.
 The workshop is divided into several parts that build on each other incrementally; throughout, we make use the Spotify and Dialogflow APIs to develop our app's functionality.
 * Part 1: We search Spotify via an API call to find music based on user input.
-* Part 2: We query a Dialogflow agent via an API call for processing a user's natural language input.
+* Part 2: We query an existing Dialogflow agent via an API call for processing a user's natural language input.
-* Part 3: We configure our Dialogflow agent to make a request to our own Python server for additional information.
+* Part 3: We create our own Dialogflow agent.
-* Part 4: We create a new endpoint on our Python server to serve our Dialogflow's agent request.
+* Part 4: We configure our new Dialogflow agent to talk to our own Python server to retrieve info for responding to the user.

 ### Part :one:
 Your starting point: